SupreethRagavendra/Task_manager/README.md

 ## Technologies Used
 HTML: Used for structuring the web pages.<br>
-CSS: Used for styling the pages.
+CSS: Used for styling the pages.<br>
-Bootstrap: Used for responsive design and pre-built components like buttons, forms, and layout grids.
+Bootstrap: Used for responsive design and pre-built components like buttons, forms, and layout grids.<br>

 ## Installation
 Clone the repository:

-bash
-Copy code
 git clone https://github.com/yourusername/task-manager.git

-Navigate to the project directory:
+Navigate to the project directory: cd task-manager

-bash
-Copy code
-cd task-manager
 Open the index.html file in your browser to view and use the application.